flaturtha/CharlieChan/_short-stories/summons.md

 Madison Dodd looked up, his fingers folding the sheet he had just read.

-&quot;Scofield Carrington&#39;s spirit is at peace now,&quot; hg said, in a solemn voice.
+&quot;Scofield Carrington&#39;s spirit is at peace now,&quot; he said, in a solemn voice.

 <h6 class="btt"><a href="#top">Back to Top</a></h6>